towolf/towolf.github.com/docs/PsychOneliners/Speak.markdown

 \[ ret \] = Speak\(text \[, voice\]\[, rate\]\[, volume\]\[, pitch\]\[, language\]\);

-The function returns an optional 'ret'urn code 0 on success, non\-zero on failure to speak the requested text.
+The function returns an optional 'ret'urn code 0 on success, non-zero on failure to speak the requested text.

 'text' must be a text to speak, either a text string or a cell array